 This course explores the history, literature, ethics, and philosophy of two age-old questions: what does it mean to be "successful" and how does one achieve this elusive goal?
 It surveys some of the classics of the "success" genre - from Epictetus' (c.
 A.D.
 50-130) classic "Handbook for Living" to Benjamin Franklin's Autobiography in the 18th century and Dale Carnegie's How to Win Friends and Influence People in the 20th century.
 We will also watch Arthur Miller's play Death of a Salesman.
 Professor Shell's book Springboard: Launching Your Personal Search for Success (Penguin/Portfolio 2013) provides the thematic foundations for the course.
-In addition to examining these readings from both critical and cultural perspectives, you will utilize a number of web-based and in-class self assessments to examine your own personal strengths, talents, personality traits, and achievement orientations.
+Some of these readings will be in book form while others will be posted as "Additional Materials" on the Canvas website for this course.
+Finally, you will utilize a number of webbased and in-class self assessments to examine your own personal strengths, talents, personality traits, and achievement orientations.